- Page Count: 344

 But beneath the assassins’ caves, Ileni will discover a new place and a new purpose… and a new and dangerous love.
 She will struggle to keep her lost magic a secret while teaching it to her deadly students, and to find out what happened to the two tutors who preceded her.
 But what she discovers will change not only her future, but the future of her people, the assassins… and possibly the entire world.

 How have I never heard of this book before?
-It was SO GOOD.
+It was SO FUN.
 I just meant to read the first few chapters but could not put it down!

 The girl MC is sent by her people to live in a cave of assassin boys and train them in magic for the remainder of her life.
 The story had a ton of elements that reminded me of The Heart of Betrayal — even the master was like the Komizar and the guy assassin guarding her was like Kaden (ok, fine.
-I might love this story a bit more for those details).
-And there was a river deep in the caves they could potentially escape through, too.
-But the rest of the book was quite different!
+I miiiight love this story for those details).
+And there was a river deep in the caves they could potentially escape through.
+But the rest of the book was quite different.
 It’s all very: